saud-learning-services/canvas-assign-peer-reviews/README.md

 #### Every Time

 1. Run:
-   1. navigate to your directory `$ cd YOUR_PATH/canvas-assign-peer-reviews`
+   1. navigate to your directory `$ cd YOUR_PATH/canvas-nesting-doll-peer-reviews`
-   1. in terminal activate the environment (see step 3 on first run) `$ conda activate canvas-assign-peer-reviews` (also works with 🌎 canvas-universal-env)
+   1. in terminal activate the environment (see step 3 on first run) `$ conda activate canvas-nesting-doll-peer-reviews` (also works with 🌎 canvas-universal-env)
    2. ensure you have a .env file in the project folder with active token information
    3. in the terminal launch a jupyter notebook `$ jupyter notebook`
    4. open appropriate jupyter notebook and follow instructions